 Anyone granted refugee status has the same right to education and training as an Irish citizen.
 People given leave to remain in the State normally have the same access though this is not protected in law.

-Primary & secondary: All children must stay in school until 16.
+Primary and secondary: All children must stay in school until 16.
 On completing primary education, they transfer to secondary level where they sit Junior Certificate exams after three years.
 Students can continue on to the Leaving Certificate exam which takes a further two to three years.
 Resources for non-English speaking children are normally provided.

 Third-level: Refugees and those with leave to remain are entitled to free third-level education if they have lived in Ireland for three years or more.
 They may also qualify for maintenance grants.